szyszy315/ec601_miniproject_2/readme.md

 Fast R-CNN
 ----
 FastR-CNN achieves near real-time rates using very deep networks.
 Compared with R-CNN, Fast-RCNN is cheaper and quicker.
-Fast-RCNN swapes the order of getting region proposal and running the CNN, so Fast-RCNN only convert the image into the features map once.
+Fast R-CNN swapes the order of getting region proposal and running the CNN, so Fast R-CNN only convert the image into the features map once.
 Then use Spatial Pyramid Pooling network (spp-net) to get region of interests (RoIs).RoI pooling wraps ROIs into one single layer and feeds them to fully connected layers for classification.<br>
 Drawbacks:<br>
 1.Selective search is a slow and time-consuming process affecting the performance of the network.<br>
 2.Not flexible.